 MARIJUANA POSSESSION CHARGESMarijuana possession in Maine is normally not a crime but is a civil violation if one possesses less than 2.5 ounces.
 The mandatory minimum fine is $350 dollars for less than 1.25 ounces and $700 for more than 1.25 ounces.
 If you have more than 2.5 ounces, possession becomes a crime.
 It's a class E misdemeanor for more than 2.5 ounces, more than 8 ounces is is class D, more than one pound is class C felony and over 20 pounds is a class B felony punishable by $20,000 in fines and 10 years in prison.
 Of course, Maine's medical Marijuana law permits qualified people to legally possess marijuana.

 OTHER CONSEQUENCES OF DRUG CONVICTIONSLike any criminal conviction, a conviction for drug possession shows up on a public background check.
 A conviction may also disqualify applicants for certain federal programs such as federal financial aid for students or federal housing and other subsidies.
-There is also the potential that those convicted could be clasiffied as and "unlawful user or person addicted to a controlled substance" under 18 U.S.C. § 922(g).
-Federal law prohibits these, and other, people from possessing firearms of ammunition.
+There is also the potential that those convicted could be classified as and "unlawful user or person addicted to a controlled substance" under 18 U.S.C. § 922(g).
+Federal law prohibits these and other people from possessing firearms or ammunition.

 - That the person intentionally or knowingly